 Children tend to love bunk beds for their fun style and sense of adventure.
 They’re also great for guest rooms in case you have an unexpected visitor.
 If a room is small, bunk beds can be the perfect solution.
 Some people just sleep on the bottom bunk and use the top as storage space or as an added decor element for books and plants.
 Or, you can find multi functional bunks like the Woodcrest Heartland futon/sectional bunk bed combo that sleeps up to 3 comfortably, and doubles as a sofa during the day.
 Perfect for guest rooms, dens, and media rooms, multi functional bunks like these are a great space saver.

-A platform bed is a great choice for anyone that likes to sleep on a firm mattress.
+A platform bed is a great style choice for anyone that likes to sleep on a firm mattress.
 The platform supports the mattress, so there is no need to invest in a box spring, making this a much more affordable bed option.
 The lack of springs also make platform beds an ideal choice for those with orthopedic mattresses.
 Most modern platform beds are low to the ground offering a trendy, minimalist look and are manufactured in a selection of materials.

 For a more luxurious feel in the bedroom, consider purchasing an upholstered bed.
 They’re covered with fabric for a sumptuous and elegant look.
 A leather-covered bed is a good option if you’re going for a refined, modern look.
 If you prefer the vintage look, seek out tufted cotton, tweed, or velvet.